Why buy from you?

 For the Type 9, Mazda Gearbox & Caterham 6 Speed we recommend Redline MTL 75W 80 GL4.
 If Redline MTL is not available then a high quality 75W 80 GL4 must be used.
 This ensures smooth shifting and prolongs the service life.

-For the BMW differential and the Sierra differential a 75W 90 GL5, 80W 90 GL5 or a 90 GL5 grade oil should be used.
+For the BMW differential and the Sierra differential a 75W 90 GL5, 80W 90 GL5 or a 90 GL5 grade oil should be used We would recommend our RRTOils HD80W-90 GL5 for Open Differentials or ATBs.
 When equipped with a LSD an LS90 GL5 should be used.
 Failure to do so will result in excessive noise and permanent damage to the differential.
-We would recommend our Imperium Oil LS90 GL5.
+We would recommend our RRTOils LS90 GL5.

 I don’t know which gearkit to use with my vehicle?